 It is interesting to note that Seth has a reputation among some of his descendants for being “a pirate”, or a highly successful privateer.
 However, in Seth’s own letters and later admission in his pension application, he only was commissioned for a single cruise as a privateer ship’s master.
 This was in July of 1781 in the row galley REGULATOR, 4 guns and 16 men.
 On 26 September of that year, Seth captured the British vessel RESTORATION which was condemned in a court in Hartford.
 There is another record that Seth does not seem to recall in his application papers in which Seth commanded the privateer sloop GOVERNOR CLINTON and on 19 December 1782 he captured the enemy privateer sloop DOLPHIN bound for the British Garrison with fuel (wood for burning) and provisions.

-I have had the honour of sharing information with and conferring with Doris Sherrow-Heidenis and with Gail Kramer “Overton” Mason – the latter a direct descendant of Seth through his eldest son, Seth Jr. I have collected quite a few of Seth’s letters, his letter book, and pretty much all his correspondence to and from the Federal Pensions Office, but what I really lack is his image; Gail told me that when she was perhaps 12 or 13, her mother brought her along to visit a cousin who at that time lived in the “Seth Overton House” in Portland.
+I have had the honour of sharing information with and conferring with Doris Sherrow-Heidenis and with Gail Kramer “Overton” Mason – the latter a direct descendant of Seth through his eldest son, Seth Jr; also with several other descendants of Seth Sr. I have collected quite a few of Seth’s letters, his letter book, and pretty much all his correspondence to and from the Federal Pensions Office, but what I really lack is his image; Gail told me that when she was perhaps 12 or 13, her mother brought her along to visit a cousin who at that time lived in the “Seth Overton House” in Portland.
 Over the fireplace was a painting of a man that she was told was her ancestor, Seth Overton… Sea Captain, Militia General, and RevWar veteran.
 After they left for home, Gail never saw the portrait again.
 Gail passed away on 28 Oct 2011.